 Case study: The Promise

-The Care Review is “an independent, root and branch review of Scotland’s care system”, the underpinning legislation, practices, culture and ethos.
-The outcome of the review is ‘The Promise’ to care experienced children and young people, built on five foundations of voice; family; care; people and scaffolding.
+The Care Review was an ‘independent root and branch review’ of Scotland’s care system of the underpinning legislation, practices, culture, and ethos.
+The outcome of the review is articulated within ‘The Promise’ to care experienced children and young people, built on five foundations of voice; family; care; people and scaffolding.
 These foundations are at the heart of our promise for our children and families.